 Tamara Holder represents female and LGBTQI+ students against rape, as well as discrimination due to pregnancy, sexual orientation, and gender identity in education programs or activities under Title IX.

-Title IX protects female students against rape and discrimination due to pregnancy, sexual orientation, and gender identity in education programs or activities.
+Title IX protects female students against rape, including fraternity rape, discrimination due to pregnancy, sexual orientation, and gender identity in education programs or activities.
 The protection of Title IX of the Education Amendments of 1972 is best known as the law that enabled gender equality in school sports programs.
 But its protections go much further than sports.
 It protects people from sexual assault and rape, classifying those criminal offenses as forms of discrimination on the basis of sex.
 Title IX declares the following:

 “No person in the United States should, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”